mortonprod/DesignConcepts/README.md

 ## BlackWhite

+##Clouds

+"How I which software was made"

+Falling from sky.

+Can easily use resource from internet can add to it with same colour using google extension.

+Idea is to follow dropped object.

+##Dots.

+Place dots at random locations with canvas using JS.
+###Aditional

+Use wireless IpV4 to get server on computer to phone

 ##Unresolved issues

 1. How to use to add animation with js and get it to work at a different time.
 So one animation then another